Petitions For Certificates Of Innocence

 There are several situations that may give rise to a claim of actual innocence:

 - An appeals court reverses a trial court’s decision and orders a new trial, which the prosecution failed to retry

 - An appeals court orders a new trial and the convicted person is found not guilty in the new trial

 - The law that the person was convicted on is found unconstitutional

 - New evidence comes to light that demonstrates the person’s innocence

 Get Help With Post-Conviction Relief.
 Schedule A Free Consultation.

-If you think you may be eligible to file a post-conviction petition, contacting an attorney promptly is the most effective way to evaluate your options and determine whether you have a case.
-In my 25 years of criminal defense experience, I have helped many people secure record expungement, Certificates of Innocence and other legal relief.
+If you think you may be eligible to file a post-conviction petition, contacting the Law Office of Stephen L. Richards promptly is the most effective way to evaluate your options and determine whether you have a case.
+In our 35 years of criminal defense experience, we have helped many people secure record expungement, Certificates of Innocence and other legal relief.